 Listening to the way a lot of lower- to mid-range-numbered ropers communicate with one another, the headers and heelers assume there’s just one way to handle a steer.
 But each situation can differ, based on factors like freshness of the cattle, how hard the cattle run and arena dimensions.
 Those things need to be factored in, and a header needs to handle cattle differently under different conditions.

 Some of the pro headers that I’ve talked to about handling steers realize there are different handles for different situations.
 And in building a good team, it takes communicating with each other about those different situations that you’re going to get into.
 From there, going over the game plan together is beneficial so you’re on the same page before you run each steer.

-For instance, while we're writing this article we're waiting to rope our first steer at Salinas.
-It's an extreme situation.
+For instance, while we’re writing this article we’re waiting to rope our first steer at Salinas.
+(Editor’s note: The original article was written in 2004.)
+It’s an extreme situation.
 The cattle are scored 35 feet, and your horses and the steer are running as hard as they can run.
-Under those conditions and considering it's a five-steer average, you have to try to set up a consistent run.
-(Editor's Note: Cooper and current partner David Key placed on their first three steers at Salinas.)
+Under those conditions and considering it’s a five-steer average, you have to try to set up a consistent run.

 The header’s handle is going to be a very important part of setting up that run.
 When a steer’s running as hard as he can run, you can’t just change directions with him and expect him to handle very well for the heeler.
 The header has to take some time bringing the steer around and slowing things down before he moves to the left to set up a good, easy shot for the heeler.

 On the other end of the spectrum, you may be at a place where you run slower, roped-out cattle over a shorter score.
 The same type of handle under those conditions would just cost you time and mess up the run.

 Under those slower conditions, because the cattle are worn out they already know how to take the corner and handle pressure from the head rope.
 So a header can make his move a lot quicker to the left, get out in front of a steer and keep things rolling through the turn.